© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 .

-"ONE TREE HILL" ALLOTMENT - HONOUR OAK PARK, LONDON
+"ONE TREE HILL" ALLOTMENT - HONOR OAK PARK, LONDON, SE23

 'EAST-ZONE': This lowest eastern strip has collected the richest soil (washed from the site's rising steepness to the west) and hosts the site's most established plots and huts in a line across its level north-south width.
 Near the centre of its eastern edge is the site's main entrance.